 See more here.
 View other comments in the guest book or add your own comment

 Apologies for the fact that this site contains many errors of the grammar, spelling and English usage kind.
 Proof reading is on going, but is a hell of a job (last word count was over 200,000).
 Please, please if you spot any of these errors let us know via e-mail no matter how small - no offence will be taken.
-Many thanks to the wonderful Angela Van Dyke and Sam at Travellers Point (a Travel Community site worth having a look at) for his CSS work on this page.
+Many thanks to the wonderful Angela Van Dyke, Peter John and Sam at Travellers Point (a Travel Community site worth having a look at) for his CSS work on this page.
 If anyone else can help, then please don't be shy.